markkey014/GA-A320m/readme.md

 # Vanilla OSX on Gigabyte A320m-S2h

 <s>This EFI folder uses Opencore 0.5.6 bootloader</s>
+This EFI folder uses Opencore 0.6.2 bootloader

-  - You need to change the SMBIOS as it may have been used already
+  - You need to change the SMBIOS for iServices to work correctly
   - Might work for other 17h CPUs

 # Whats Working